 I started searching the internet for what to do next, because, well I want more leaves, not basil flowers.

-Turns out there is an easy way to stop this growth of flowers, but you can’t avoid it forever.
-Eventually the basil will flower and pass over the rainbow bridge.
+Turns out there is an easy way to stop the basil flowering process, but you can’t avoid it forever.
+Eventually, the basil will flower and pass over the rainbow bridge.